Mirasol Resources (CVE:MRZ) Stock Price Down 22.7% – Here’s What Happened

-Mirasol Resources Ltd. (CVE:MRZ – Get Free Report)’s share price fell 22.7% during mid-day trading on Monday .
-The company traded as low as C$0.68 and last traded at C$0.68.
-143,639 shares changed hands during mid-day trading, an increase of 178% from the average session volume of 51,640 shares.
+Mirasol Resources Ltd. (CVE:MRZ – Get Free Report) was down 22.7% during trading on Tuesday .
+The stock traded as low as C$0.68 and last traded at C$0.68.
+Approximately 143,639 shares traded hands during trading, an increase of 178% from the average daily volume of 51,640 shares.
 The stock had previously closed at C$0.88.

 About Mirasol Resources